michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

 So we have pixel coordinates corresponding to the lightnings.
 We wish to transform them to geo coordinates.

-If you would be really really lazy, and you would know the coordinates of map corners (left top, bottom, right top, bottom) you could THEORETICALLY assume that each pixel represent constant distance, and based on that translate pixel position to geo location.
+If you would be really really lazy, and you would know the coordinates of map corners (left top, bottom, right top, bottom) you could THEORETICALLY assume that each pixel represents a constant distance, and based on that translate pixel position to geo location.

 This is of course huge oversimplification, but hey, you could do it, and the results for such map as ours wouldn’t be that much imprecise.
 At this stage I didn’t know the coordinates of map corners.
 But you can always compare our map to google maps to determine approximate locations of four corners.
 I did this exercise so you don’t have to.
 It worked, but the results compared to official data source (Meteomatics API that I mentioned earlier) were off even by several dozen kilometers.

 That is of course not “good enough” for such important project as this one.
 The most problematic issue is that we don’t know how to translate pixel to geo coordinates.
 Basically we don’t know what map projection was used.
 If you paid attention to geography classes you probably could guess or estimate which projection was used (there is not that many frequently used).
 I’m actually in the group of people who paid attention to geography classes, because I took secondary school-leaving examination in geography (and passed it with decent score!).
 But this knowledge is long forgotten.

 Fortunately, there is a phrase: "if you torture the data long enough, it will confess to anything".
-I know it's used mostly in a negative way, but fits the situation pretty well.
+I know it's used mostly in a negative way (to describe bad statistical practice), but fits the situation pretty well.
 My thinking was that the logic for this pixel->geo coordinates transformation should be somewhere incorporated on the website.
 When I first went through the website origin, I didn’t find such piece of code.
 But then I digged more and also checked attached JavaScript files.
 And there I found gold!

 It turns out that there were the definitions of each map available on the website, with map projections used for each of them.
 Plus, I found the definitions of the functions that do the transformation: they take as input longitude and latitude and transform them to pixel coordinates, depending on the map projection.